 Thank you for becoming a member of the Cosmic Fire community!

-We are committed to creating a safe, creative common space with you.
-By participating in the Cosmic Fire forum, Moonistry, Space Time, Trauma Recovery Circle, or any other community circle or space here, you agree to abide by the following guidelines.
+We are committed to creating a sacred, creative common space with you.
+By participating in the Cosmic Fire forum, circles, classes, or any other community space here, you agree to abide by the following guidelines.
 Please review them and let us know if you have any questions.

 Code of Conduct

 These guidelines apply to all Cosmic Fire members across all membership/donation levels.

 1. Membership in Cosmic Fire is a privilege.
 The site administrators reserve the right to cancel anyone's membership at any time.
 We are only likely to take this step if we believe your presence is not / is no longer a vibrational match for the community.
 That being said, any toxic or harmful behavior – including but not limited to personal attacks, hate speech, libel, slander, illegal or malicious behavior – will constitute grounds for eviction from the community spaces.